tfd1949/2021_impeach_diary/README.md

 to exit, use ctrl+C

-Next time ,you only need to run "docker-compose up -d" and container will be ready!
+Next time ,you only need to run `docker-compose up -d` and container will be ready!

-your can push whole path to github project's master branch
+You can push whole source code to github project's master branch

 To deploy the site in github pages. just run

-docker exec -it docker-github-pages sh
+`docker exec -it docker-github-pages sh`

-inside container,
+and then inside the container,
 ```
 cd "your project name"
 hexo deploy